ZdravkoDimitrovArnaudov/AOS-XV6-RISCV/Projects/P0/README.md

 **Testing is critical.** One great programmer I once knew said you have to write 5-10 lines of test code for every line of code you produce; testing your code to make sure it works is crucial.
 Write tests to see if your code handles all the cases you think it should.
 Be as comprehensive as you can be.
 (Don't rely in C compiler but -Wall can be useful!)

 **Use git.** commit your changes frequently, as you may introduce bugs and not be able to easily undo them.
 A simple way to do this is to use commits, by explicitly making copies of the file at various points during development.
 The old way is to use copies.
-For example, let's say you get a simple version of `fastsort.c` working (say, that just reads in the file); type `cp fastsort.c fastsort.v1.c` to make a copy into the file `fastsort.v1.c` .**DONT DO IT THAT WAY**.
+For example, let's say you get a simple version of `fastsort.c` working (say, that just reads in the file); type `cp fastsort.c fastsort.v1.c` to make a copy into the file `fastsort.v1.c` .**DONT't DO IT THAT WAY**.
 Instead **USE GIT**.
-Git is designed to avoid this hashle: you can keep a constant timeline of your code.
+Git is designed to avoid this hassle: you can keep a constant timeline of your code.
 So, make frequent commits into the repository.
 Push to the server when you leave the lab.
 Put all code for this lab inside the dir **Projects/P0/**

 **Keep your source code private.** Your gitlab repository only can be seen by the professor.
 Note that to copy is not allowed (and can be easily detected with automated tools such as [this](https://theory.stanford.edu/~aiken/moss/)).